-After receiving an indication from lower layer that the PROSE_SLPK_RESPONSE message has not been successfully acknowledged (e.g. TCP ACK is not received), the SLPKMF shall abort the procedure.
+After receiving an indication from lower layer that the PROSE_UE_SLPK_RESPONSE message has not been successfully acknowledged (e.g. TCP ACK is not received), the SLPKMF shall abort the procedure.

+8.3.1.1.3 SLP key request procedure

+8.3.1.1.3.1 General